-Like the name implies, Medicare Special Enrollment Periods (SEPs) are granted due to special circumstances.
-These circumstances can include things like losing employer coverage.
+Like the name implies, Medicare Special Enrollment Periods (SEPs) are granted due to special circumstances, like losing employer coverage.
 Let’s say you delay, or defer, your Medicare IEP when you turn 65 because you are still working and receiving creditable coverage (does not include Veterans, retiree coverage, and/or COBRA) through your (or your spouse’s) employer.
-When you are ready to retire, you will be able to enroll in Medicare during a Special Enrollment Period, which can begin either the month after your employment ends or the month after your current employer health insurance plan ends and lasts for up to eight months.
+When you are ready to retire, you will be able to enroll in Medicare during a Special Enrollment Period, which can begin either the month after your employment ends or the month after your current employer health plan ends and lasts for up to eight months.

-Because the rules around Special Enrollment Periods are tricky and depend largely on your situation, we encourage you to call a trusted Medicare advisor if you have specific questions.
+Because the rules around Special Enrollment Periods are tricky and depend largely on your situation, we encourage you to call one of our advisors if you have specific questions.

 2. Plans & Coverage

 Medicare is made up different areas of health coverage, which include: Part A, Part B, Part C and Part D. Depending on your situation, you can get Medicare coverage through a combination of these parts.
 The combination of Medicare plans that is right for you will determine what you pay for your coverage.
 Your red, white and blue Medicare card will state whether you have Part A, Part B or both.
 It will also show the date your coverage begins.